takertao2/threadychain/README.md

             personal.newAccount()

 A wallet will be generate, with a password prompt, save this wallet and remember your password.
+Open another terminal as you will need to do a bit more configuration.

 Now you need to install Tor in your command-line so you won't expose your real IP.